 expectations, and; c) assess the socio-economic impacts of e-commerce of fruit products, including through associated non-farm opportunities, on periurban or rural livelihood, and if the impact and opportunities are socially inclusive, and; d) promote gender equality and empowerment including for youth, and potentially contribute to rural economic restructuring.

-Full name: Unlocking the potential of smallholders for urban food system resilience in Uganda
+- Potential of smallholders for urban food system resilience:

 Start date: June 2021.
 End date: May 2023